agentrickard/workbench_access/README.txt

 ----
 7.3   Views integration

-If Views is enabled, Workbench Access provides Views integration in three distinct ways.
+Workbench Access provides Views integration in three distinct ways.

   -- It provides the necessary fields, sort handlers, and filters for using node section assignments with Views.